kr41/BashBooster/docs/index.md

 If the file doesn’t exist or cannot be read, the function logs error and returns `1`.

+Each reading function has its helper one, which just prints variables to stdout.
+Such helper functions ends with `-helper` postfix.
+For examle, `bb-read-json-helper` is a helper for [`bb-read-json`](#bb-read-json){: .code }.
+You can use these helpers for debugging.

 **bb-read-properties** FILENAME [PREFIX] {: #bb-read-properties }